woodrush/lambda-8cc/README.md

 ## Overview
 ### Everything is Done as Lambdas
-lambda-8cc is written as a closed untyped lambda calculus term ${\rm lambda8cc} = \lambda x. \cdots$ which takes an input string $x$ representing a C program and outputs an x86 executable expressed as a list of bytes.
+lambda-8cc is written as a closed untyped lambda calculus term ${\rm lambda8cc} = \lambda x. \cdots$ which takes an input string $x$ representing a C program and outputs an x86 Linux ELF executable expressed as a list of bytes.
 Characters and bytes are encoded as a list of bits with $0 = \lambda x. \lambda y.x$, $1 = \lambda x. \lambda y.y$, and lists are encoded in the [Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding) with ${\rm cons} = \lambda x.\lambda y.\lambda f.(f x y)$, ${\rm nil} = \lambda x.\lambda y.y$.